DevProgress/onboarding/Workflow.md

 #### Branching Strategy

-We only really have 2 types of branches.

-1. Master.
-This is what goes to Production.
-2. _Whatever branch you are working on_.
-This is where you start by branching of master.

-#### Pull Request: Code Review & Merge

-To get your work back to the Master branch you will need to create a Pull Request and have 2 people add a "+1" comment on it.
+The tip of the `master` branch of the project is what goes to production.
+To contribute, use [fork + pull request](https://help.github.com/articles/fork-a-repo/) workflow.
+Avoid creating your own branches in the project repository.

 ##### Code Reviewing